Consensys

-ConsenSys is a private blockchain software technology company founded by Joseph Lubin and based in New York City.
+Consensys is a private blockchain software technology company founded by Joseph Lubin and based in Fort Worth.

 History

-Joseph Lubin founded ConsenSys in early 2015 as a software foundry to develop decentralized software services and applications that operate on the Ethereum blockchain.
+Joseph Lubin founded ConsenSys AG in early 2015 as a software foundry to develop decentralized software services and applications that operate on the Ethereum blockchain.
 On October 31, 2018, ConsenSys acquired Planetary Resources, an asteroid mining company.
 In December 2018, ConsenSys announced a restructuring with projected layoffs of thirteen percent of its 1,200 staff, and in February 2020 announced the layoffs of a further 14% of staff.
-In August 2020, ConsenSys acquired banking blockchain platform Quorum from JPMorgan Chase & Co.
+In 2020, ConsenSys AG spun out several of its infrastructure projects into a separate company, Consensys Software Inc. (now commonly simply referred to as "Consensys").
+ConsenSys AG rebranded as Consensys Mesh the same year.
+In August 2020, Consensys acquired banking blockchain platform Quorum from JPMorgan Chase & Co.
 Financial terms of the deal were not disclosed.
-In November 2021, ConsenSys raised $200 million at $3.2 billion valuation from Animoca Brands, Coinbase Ventures and HSBC among others.
-In March 2022, ConsenSys raised $450 million in a new round led by ParaFi Capital, with Microsoft, SoftBank, and Temasek also joining as new investors in the company.
+In November 2021, Consensys raised $200 million at $3.2 billion valuation from Animoca Brands, Coinbase Ventures and HSBC among others.
+In March 2022, Consensys raised $450 million in a new round led by ParaFi Capital, with Microsoft, SoftBank, and Temasek also joining as new investors in the company.
+In June 2023, Consensys launched a brand refresh where they introduced a new company narrative, logo, and an updating of the name to remove the camelcase from ConsenSys to Consensys.

 Projects

-ConsenSys is involved in many different projects and services for blockchain uses and applications.
+Consensys is involved in many different projects and services for blockchain uses and applications.

 MetaMask is an Ethereum wallet application which allows users to store and transfer cryptocurrencies and tokens, as well as access and interact with decentralized applications built on the Ethereum blockchain.
-The software is free to use on desktop as a browser extension or through its mobile app.
+The software was originally MIT-licensed as open source on desktops as a browser extension, but was relicensed in 2020 under a custom proprietary license.
+It can also be used through a proprietary mobile app.